dwojtasik/PyHook/README.rst

 2. Start game with `ReShade <https://reshade.me/>`_ installed.
 3. Start PyHook.exe.

+For custom pipelines (e.g. AI ones) install requirements and setup LOCAL_PYTHON env variable that points to Python3 binary in required version.

+Models for pipelines can be downloaded by links from ``download.txt`` that are supplied in their respective directory.

 If antyvirus detects PyHook as dangerous software add exception for it because it is due to DLL injection capabilities.

 Build